mrforg/enterprise/README.md

 ![actor](actor.jpg)

 A business actor is used to represent a generic role or group of indivduals that send data to or receive data from a Nobia system.
-In our Nobia model Actors genrally represent an internal business role/department e.g. Payroll maan or a generic representation of third-parties e.g B2B Customers
+In our Nobia model Actors genrally represent an internal business role/department e.g. 'Payroll Manager' or a generic representation of third-parties e.g 'B2B Customers'

+### Business Service ###